 of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Stale include Stiles, Styals, Styles, Style, Stoyle, Steggle, Steagall, Steggal and many more.

 Early Notables of the Stale family (pre 1700)

-Another 34 words (2 lines of text) are included under the topic Early Stale Notables in all our PDF Extended History products and printed products wherever possible.
+William Style (1603-1679), was an "English legal author, eldest son of William Style...
+Another 47 words (3 lines of text) are included under the topic Early Stale Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stale family to Ireland

 Some of the Stale family moved to Ireland

 , but this topic is not covered in this excerpt.
 More information about their life in Ireland